snowflakedb/SnowAlert/README.md

 Ready?
 Let's [get started!](https://snowalert.readthedocs.io/en/latest/pages/start.html "SnowAlert Documentation")

+## Native Snowflake features

+Snowflake now supports native [Alerts and Notifications](https://docs.snowflake.com/guides-overview-alerts) which can be used for some generic alerting use-cases.

+For other RPC's, you can also use [External Functions](https://docs.snowflake.com/en/sql-reference/external-functions-introduction) either manually created or through a generic backend like [GEFF](https://github.com/Snowflake-Labs/geff/).

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.